vanoas/dates-service/README.md

 mvn spring-boot:run

 ## Assignment
-Add one (or more) resources where we can found out information about a provided date.
+Add one (or more) resources where we can find out information about a provided date.
-Please commit your response in a seperate branch.
+Please commit your response in a separate branch.
 Please provide code as you would normally do when writing software that should run in production.